umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 To delete a Block click the trash-bin icon appearing on hover.

 ## Rendering Block List Content

-To render the stored value of your **Block List** property can be done in two ways.
+Rendering the stored value of your **Block List** property can be done in two ways.

-### Default rendering
+### 1. Default rendering
-Use the build-in rendering machinsme for rendering block by a Partial View for each block.
+Use the build-in rendering machinsm for rendering blocks via a Partial View for each block.

 To make this work you will need to create a Partial View for each block, named by the alias of the ElementType thats begin used as Content Model.
-These partial views must be placed in this folder `Views/Partials/BlockList/Components/`
+These partial views must be placed in this folder: `Views/Partials/BlockList/Components/`.

-A Partial View will recive the model of `Umbraco.Core.Models.Blocks.BlockListLayoutReference` This gives you the option to access properties of the Content Section and Settings Section of your Block.
+A Partial View will receive the model of `Umbraco.Core.Models.Blocks.BlockListLayoutReference`.
+This gives you the option to access properties of the Content and Settings section of your Block.

 Example: